Is Chinese a hard language to learn?

 English, for example, has about 15,000 distinct syllables.
 Simply said, there are a lot of words in Mandarin Chinese that sound the same.

 This can make learning Mandarin more challenging than most other languages.
 Plus, spoken words are more difficult to separate from one another.
-So, understanding how to speak Chinese might take longer and require much more work.
+Understanding how to communicate with the Chinese may take longer and require more effort.

-Context is crucial for listening and understanding Chinese, just as written Mandarin.
-So, for example, you could see two individuals speaking this language on the street.
+Context is crucial for listening to and understanding Chinese, just as it is for reading Mandarin.
+For example, you might see two individuals speaking this language on the street.

 Despite years of learning the language, you can’t figure out what they’re saying.